dddrrreee/cs140e-23win/labs/17-fat32/README.md

    3. Read it in (implement `fat32_readdir`).
    4. You should pass `tests/2-fat32-ls.c`, and the output should show you a list of all the files in the root directory.

+You can find the end of the root directory by looking for a "end of directory" marker (a filename starting with a 0x00 byte).

 Note that the root directory may be more than one sector long--you'll have to iterate through the FAT to find all the relevant sectors!
 You'll probably want